From the dish, to sound. TasteTune creates music inspired by flavor.

 3. Ghana style

-Onions and tomatoes are slowly sautéed to bring out their sweetness.
+Onions and tomatoes are slowly sautéed to draw out their natural sweetness.

-The rice is often parboiled and then steamed with the sauce, resulting in a slightly milder taste with less oil.
+Rice is often partially cooked beforehand, then combined with the sauce and steamed, resulting in a milder flavor with less oil.

-Alongside the Nigerian style, it is said to be one of the leading contenders for the title of “orthodox,” and is a well-balanced dish that appeals to everyone.
+Alongside the Nigerian style, it is considered a leading contender for the title of “orthodox,” offering a well-balanced dish that appeals to everyone.

 ガーナ式